 Please note that non-refundable service fees apply for the processing of applications for ACT nomination.
 All fees quoted are in Australian dollars.

-If you are highly skilled with expertise and experience that’s considered in demand in Canberra you may be eligible for ACT nomination of a Skilled Nominated (subclass 190) visa.
+If you are highly skilled with expertise and experience that’s considered in demand in Canberra you may be eligible for ACT nomination of a Skilled Migration visa under the following streams:

 All the information you need regarding ACT nomination is available by clicking on the link below.

 Employer nomination - Applying for RCB support